Stephen Katz (writer)

 Stephen Katz (4 July 1946 – 18 October 2005) was an American teacher and screenwriter.
 Katz wrote several television episodes and three feature-length films during his career.
-Following a move to Plano, Texas in 1993, Katz taught a communications class at Plano East Senior High School until his death in 2005.
-He died of prostate cancer and was survived by his wife and two children.
+Following a move to Plano, Texas, in 1993, Katz taught a communications class at Plano East Senior High School.
+He was married and had two children.
+He died of prostate cancer in 2005.